tonyho1992/wax/index.md

 - The `version` key declares that we are implementing version `1.0.0` of the TileJSON spec.
 Since there's only one version of TileJSON so far, it'll be `1.0.0` for you, too.
 - The `scheme` key defines the order in which tiles are saved.
-Don't worry about this right now - you'll want the `xyz` scheme in most cases, but may find servers use the `tms` scheme.
+Don't worry about this right now - you'll want the `xyz` scheme in most cases, but may find servers that use the `tms` scheme.
 - The `tiles` key contains an array of URLs from which tiles can be requested.
 Pro users can put multiple tile URLs here so that they can request tiles from multiple domains simultaneously.